-While WhatsApp thrived under Facebook, growing from 450 million users at the time of acquisition in 2014 to over 1.6 billion at the time of writing, the founders of WhatsApp ended up leaving Facebook over disagreements on the monetization future of WhatsApp, with one of them not even sticking around for his shares to vest.
+While WhatsApp thrived under Facebook, growing from 450 million monthly active users at the time of acquisition in 2014 to over 2 billion monthly active users at the time of writing, the founders of WhatsApp ended up leaving Facebook over disagreements on the monetization future of WhatsApp, with one of them not even sticking around for his shares to vest.

 How WhatsApp Started?